Delaware DUI Lawyers

 DUI Arrests in Delaware

-- Up to 60 months for a fourth offense
+- Up to 60 months of license suspension for a fourth offense

 If you are facing penalties due to a DUI arrest, schedule a consultation to see how you can fight these charges!